 Last step!
 We can now install the rubber pads over the 5 screw holes around the screens bezel, these stop the shell from rubbing together on the inside.
 Find the ‘Nintendo’ logo replacement sticker and put into place.
 After this is done all that is left is to put the sticker into place on the back of the console.

 Rehousing your GBA SP is a fun project.
-It does not take too long to do and before long you can have something that looks really nice (This is why I chose the Pikachu SP shell).
+It does not take too long to do and before long you can have something that looks nice (This is why I chose the Pikachu SP shell).
 Considering the cheap costs of the SP console and shell it’s well worth doing.

 In the last picture of the guide, you may notice the slightly dim screen.
 This is because the model I reshelled is an AGS-001 and only had a front-lit LCD screen.
 If I had been lucky I might have ended up with an AGS-101 variant which comes with a proper backlit screen.
-You can buy the AGS-101 screens from Deadpan Robot, however, the AGS -101 motherboards may be a little harder to find.
+You can buy the AGS-101 screens from Amazon, however, the AGS -101 motherboards may be a little harder to find.
 I would search eBay for a broken AGS-101 or try Aliexpress.

 There is an option to install the AGS-101 screen into a standard 001 motherboard but, it’s not for the faint-hearted and involves a fair bit of soldering.
 I will try and put together a guide at some point.